Medium ground finch: General feeding and changes in feeding behaviors

-Inbreeding & nesting behaviors
+Inbreeding and nesting behaviors

 Inbreeding is said to affect medium ground finches; in years with low food availability, inbreeding increases, and this decreases reproductive success.
 In years with high food availability, inbreeding decreases and reproductive success increases.
 Finches in urban areas have more food availability than natural habitats due to human food, and due to this, reproductive success increases.
 This is how natural selection can occur: the birds' environment can influence the success of offspring and can possibly bring about evolution of finches in urban areas.
 Even though finches in urban areas have higher reproductive success, they still exhibit mortality due to human pollutants such as plastic being trapped in nests.
 Overall, birds in urban areas have better outcomes for nesting than those birds in the natural habitat due to food availability.
 Birds in urban areas can become more adapted through having better reproductive and nesting success; this can influence a higher survival rate in urban areas.